troglobit/finit/doc/config.md

 the most reliable way to monitor a service.

-However, not all daemons support running in the foreground, or they may start logging to the foreground as well, these are called forking services and are supported using the same syntax as forking `sysv` services, using the `pid:!/path/to/pidfile.pid` syntax.
+However, not all daemons support running in the foreground, or they may start logging to the foreground as well, these are forking daemons and are supported using the same syntax as forking `sysv` services, using the `pid:!/path/to/pidfile.pid` syntax.
+There is an alternative syntax that may be more intuitive, where Finit can also guess the PID file based on the daemon's command name:

+    service type:forking ntpd -- NTP daemon

+This example lets BusyBox `ntpd` daemonize itself.
+Finit uses the basename of the binary to guess the PID file to watch for the PID:
+`/var/run/ntpd.pid`.
+If Finit guesses wrong, you have to submit the full `pid:!/path/to/file.pid`.

 **Example:**